Using Calendar Badges and Ticket Labels to Highlight Key Messages

 TickX provides you with the flexibility to add labels at various touch-points through the customer journey.
 This helps to encourage sales, call out key dates and give the customer additional information.

-What are TickX labels?
+What are Calendar Badges?

 This means you can provide some additional context throughout the booking journey, with this flexible, and on-brand feature.